GBATZOLIS/Wespe-Keras/README.md

 Steps to run the training:

 * Put the training and test data of domains A and B under the folders data/trainA, data/trainB, data/testA and data/testB
-* run the modelwithVGGloss.py file (you can change the patch size, epochs, batch_size and other parameters in the main)
+* run the modelwithVGGloss.py file (I have tuned the hyperparameters based on preliminary testing on the DPED dataset.
+You will probably have to tune the hyperparameters of the model for different domain A and B datasets)

 ## Requirements
 You don't need all the packages for the training of WESPE.
 However, for the full use of the entire repository you need all the packages listed below: